top of page

 These are just a few examples of the types of brickwork eaves details commonly used in construction.
 The choice of eaves detail depends on factors such as architectural style, structural considerations, and the desired aesthetic effect.

-Sash windows are a traditional style of window that consists of one or more movable panels, or "sashes," that form a frame to hold glass panes.
+As part of the project for this new residential development sash windows were also specified and these are are a traditional style of window that consists of one or more movable panels, or "sashes," that form a frame to hold glass panes.
 They are often found in historical or period properties, but are also popular in modern constructions due to their many benefits.
 Some of the benefits of sash windows include:

 1. Aesthetic Appeal: Sash windows are often considered aesthetically pleasing and can enhance the visual appeal of both traditional and contemporary buildings.
 Their classic design adds character and charm to a property.